 If a user fails to create an account they might not be able to use your service at all.

 Make sure the account creation screen is solely about that task.
-Don’t add any distracting content or links.
+Do not add any distracting content or links.

-Don’t use National Insurance numbers to verify identity
+Never use National Insurance numbers to verify a user’s identity

 If you currently use National Insurance numbers to verify identity, find out how to protect your service against fraud.

 Help improve this pattern

 To help make sure that this page is useful, relevant and up to date, you can:

 - take part in the ‘Create accounts’ discussion on GitHub and share your research

 - propose a change – read more about how to propose changes in GitHub

 Tell us if your service uses this pattern

 Take part in our usage survey (opens in a new tab) to help us improve this pattern to better meet the needs of the services that use it.